putssander/psych-datau/README.md

 6. Navigate to the desired notebook in the browser (directory notebooks)

-7. Data can be copied to the resources/data folder (needs to be created)
+7. Data can be copied to the resources/data_ignored folder (needs to be created and is ignored)